openhab/openhab-docs/configuration/persistence.md

 To get the average temperature over the last 5 minutes from the Item called `Temperature` in the influxdb persistence service, you would use:
 `Temperature.averageSince(now.minusMinutes(5), "influxdb")`

-The most useful methods of the HistoricItem object returned by some queries, are `.state` and `.getTimestamp`

 #### Time-weighted averages